mariamrady92019/News/README.md

 - for view a non limited sources and each source has no limited news

 ### tools: ###
-- new api/it is a rest api
+- news api/it is a rest api
 - retrofit (librart to connect with server )
 - gson (lib to convert json to string/objects)
 - rebo pojo generator ( lib to generate models from respons )
 - tap layout
-- recycler views
+- recycler view
+- mvc arch pattern

 ### screen shots ###